manivannanpandiyan17/UI_Automation/README.md

 Tests will run successfully and reports will be generated in its respective directory

-Tests are pushed into git repository and integrated with circle CI to inititate the test after each build
+Tests are pushed into git repository and integrated with circle CI to trigger the build after each commit